10 of the most valuable Barbie dolls of all time

 Barbie in ‘Midnight Red’

-Soaring past its low presale estimate, this 1965 Barbie was sold to an anonymous bidder for approximately USD 11,178 (over INR 9 lakh) on 26 September 2006.
+Soaring past its low presale estimate, this 1965 Barbie was sold to an anonymous bidder for approximately USD 11,178 on 26 September 2006.
 She was a part of the auction, Barbie: 1959-2002 the Ietje Raebel and Marina collection, at Christie’s South Kensington.

 With a brunette twist ‘n’ turn head, hair tied up with a ribbon and a straight-legged silhouette, the vintage doll is draped in a long midnight red outfit, a red cloak with a white fur collar, and long white gloves.